Perfect Chocolate Chip Cookies (Stop Ruining Them)

 Instead of Eggs...

-Use 1 flax egg per whole egg (1 tbsp ground flaxseed + 3 tbsp water, rested 5 minutes)
+Use 1 flax egg per egg (1 tbsp ground flaxseed + 3 tbsp water, rested 5 minutes)

 🧊 Storage & Reheating